RevealBi/Documentation/en/developer/general/overview.md

 can be displayed and even modified by end users.

-Reveal SDK can be used to integrate Reveal into applications developed in multiple platforms and technologies: Web, Windows WPF, Windows Forms, iOS, and Android.
+Reveal SDK can be used to integrate Reveal into applications developed in multiple platforms and technologies: Web, Windows WPF, and Windows Forms.

 The containing app can use Reveal SDK to: